FAQ

 Yes, while we don’t have exact numbers, we know that thousands of Hong Kong people are using the generic un-ported CC licenses.
 They include:

-Will you be charging for the use of these license or the use of your online tools?
+10. Will you be charging for the use of these licenses or the use of your online tools?

 No. Neither CC nor CCHK is permitted to provide legal advice or legal services to assist anyone with enforcing Creative Commons licenses.
 Neither CC nor CCHK is a law firm.
 Rather, we’re more like a legal self-help site that offers free form-based legal documents for you to use however you see fit.